How to Scrape Zillow Real Estate Property Data in Python

 Zillow.com contains a massive real estate dataset: prices, locations, contact information, etc. This is valuable information for market analytics, the study of the housing industry, and a general competitor overview.

-So, if we know how to extract data from Zillow we can have access to the biggest real estate property dataset in the US!
+This means that by web scraping Zillow, we have access to the biggest real estate market in the US!

 Project Setup

-In this tutorial, we'll be using Python with two community packages:
+In this tutorial, we'll scrape Zillow using Python with two community packages:

-• parsel - HTML parsing library which will help us to parse our web scraped HTML files.
+• parsel - HTML parsing library to parse our web scraped HTML files.

-These packages can be easily installed via pip install command:
+These packages can be installed using the following pip command:

 $ pip install httpx parsel loguru

-Alternatively, feel free to swap httpx out with any other HTTP client package such as requests as we'll only need basic HTTP functions which are almost interchangeable in every library.
-As for, parsel, another great alternative is the beautifulsoup package.
+Alternatively, feel free to replace httpx with any other HTTP client package, such as requests, as we'll only send basic HTTP requests.
+As for parsel, another great alternative is the beautifulsoup package.

 Hands on Python Web Scraping Tutorial and Example Project

-If you're new to web scraping with Python we recommend checking out our full introduction tutorial to web scraping with Python and common best practices.
+If you're new to web scraping with Python, we recommend checking out our full introduction tutorial with the common best practices.

 Hands on Python Web Scraping Tutorial and Example Project